michielbdejong/ludbud/README.md

 Ludbud is a client-side JavaScript library for accessing per-user data on the user's own data storage, without prescribing to the user where they store their data.
 This can be the user's ownCloud, their Hoodie, their remoteStorage, their Dropbox account, or their Google Drive account.

-So far, remoteStorage is [mostly](https://github.com/michielbdejong/ludbud/labels/remoteStorage) implemented, and I'm working on Hoodie.
+So far, remoteStorage is [mostly](https://github.com/michielbdejong/ludbud/labels/remoteStorage) implemented (please help me test it!), and I'm working on Hoodie.

 The API still changes on a daily basis.